 Leaving aside the analogy, the sense is: "Who then are Abraham's true children and heirs of the promise made to Abraham and his descendants?
 Those who, by faith, rest on God's promise of life."
 "Whatever you do, never surrender the freedom Christ has won for you", Hunter.

 dio "therefore" - therefore [brothers].
 Introducing a logical conclusion to 4:21-30 (so Lightfoot, although Bruce suggests 2:14 on), a conclusion which probably includes this verse and the next and introduced by the text in v30.
 "So then", TEV.

 esmen (eimi) "we [are not children]" - Paul now includes himself in the children of the free woman; "we".

-paidiskhV (h) gen. "of the slave woman" - The genitive is adjectival, relational.
+paidiskhV (h) gen. "of the slave woman" - of a maidservant.
+The genitive is adjectival, relational.

 thV eleuqeraV gen. adj. "of the free woman" - The adjective serves as a substantive, while the genitive is adjectival, relational.

 "Christ has set us free so that we should put our freedom to its proper use.
 Stand firm, then, and do not let yourselves be caught once again in the yoke of slavery", Cassirer.